Skip to main content

 Though there are industry wide systemic problems, the biggest culprit is fast fashion.
 We know it's often economical and so easy and accessible in the short term, but slowing down our fashion is one of the biggest ways that we can make a difference.
 These days opting for brands that prioritize sustainability and produce ethically and responsibly (human rights and working conditions included) is easier than ever before.
 Investing in classic/neutral/versatile pieces that are made to last means you can also maximize how often you can wear each piece, and taking good care of them (gently cleaning with eco-friendly products, for example) can extend their life as well.

-On the higher/luxury end you have Stella McCartney which only uses vegan leather, then there's trend-forward Reformation, Everlane for basics and staples (denim in particular typically wastes a TON of water), and H&M's Conscious line which has eco-friendly alternatives at fast fashion prices.
+Ready to welcome something new to your closet?
+We love trend-forward brands Reformation, Everlane, and Pact for basics and staples (denim in particular typically wastes a TON of water), and H&M's Conscious line which has eco-friendly alternatives at fast fashion prices.
 Better yet, seek out vintage, consignment, and resale.
 Host a swap with friends or check out Poshmark, The RealReal, Vestiaire Collective, Depop, and eBay.
 Be sure to donate any items you don't need, but can't sell.

 Invest In Sustainable Swaps To Reduce Plastic Use & Waste